Seven and Seven is

 Six a door(D) that holds the flood

-Seven a thing(T2) held tight inn keeping
+Seven a thing(T2) held tight in keeping (rocks)

 Then comes that (the answer) which comes with sleeping.
+(God child)

 O,W,T,C,S,D,T²